nfinnegan/dollar-sense/README.md

 - Once the install is complete please enter `npm start` to get the application running
 - The application will open on `http://localhost:3000/` and bring you to a landing page prompting sign up or login
 - Sign in as each individual user (information above) and navigate to the `Goals` page in the Navbar to test each user's access
+    - the delete icon will be an `x` in the top right corner of each goal card depending on the user you are logged in as (screen shots below)
+- The SDK key does NOT need to be updated because it is generated dynamically through firebase auth & coincides with the user logged in
 - Once you are logged in as a specific user, you must navigate to `Dashboard` in the Navbar to log out and re-sign in as the other user (by navigating to `Home` or `Login` in the Navbar)
 - To view the implemented code please navigate to `dollar-sense/client/src/komponent/Goal/Goal.js`, preview below